mobily-enterprises/js-kit/docs/modules/hotCoreAuth/index.md

 * a Facebook-based login screen will likely open a new window on `/auth/signin/facebook` to autenticate, and will want 1) that new window closed by the end of the authenticaton process 2) the parent window redirected to the application; so, it will have something like this in the code: `cookie( 'facebook-signin', 'redirect-opener', { path: '/' } );`;

-* a simpler Facebook-based login screen might not open a new window, and simply hop to the Faceook authentication page on `/auth/signin/facebook` to autenticate.
-In this case, the screen will want to know that after authentication the application will be redirected to the main application's URL; so, it will have something like this in the code: `cookie( 'facebook-signin', 'redirect', { path: '/' } );`;
+* a simpler Facebook-based login screen might not open a new window, and simply link to the Faceook authentication page on `/auth/signin/facebook` to autenticate.
+In this case, after authentication the application should redirected to the main application's URL; so, it will have something like this in the code: `cookie( 'facebook-signin', 'redirect', { path: '/' } );`;

+The default action is `redirect`.

-The response type will depend on how the login screen wants to happen once logging in is done.
+The response type will depend on how the login screen wants to happen.

 Here is a list of possible _response types_ (corresponding to the cookie's value):